 Ever hear the expression, “you can’t take it all with you”?
-This applies to family camping as well.
+This applies to family camping trips as well.
 Instinct may tell you to pack for any eventuality, but smart and savvy packing will make the trip run smoother in the end.
-Clothing and toiletries are fine – you need those.
-But you should take a good hard look at each item that is specific to the camping trip.
+Basic necessities like clothing and toiletries are fine because you’ll need those.
+But you should take a good hard look at each item you’re planning on bringing to the camping trip.
 Is it necessary, and how many functions can it perform?
 Find items that can do double duty to cut down on clutter.
 If it only has one purpose, it doesn’t make the cut!

 Keeping the family hydrated is the most important aspect of a healthy camping trip.
-In order to save space, pack your cooler with bottles of frozen water.
+In order to save space, pack bottles of frozen water in your cooler.
 They’ll be used later as drinking water and it also takes care of keeping your first meal at the campsite fresh.

 For a fire starter, we advise you to use the homemade version crafted from dryer lint and wax and stored in an egg carton.
 Speaking of campfires, the best type of fires for cooking is the log-cabin style, because it can support cookware.
 To achieve this type of fire, stack kindling at right angles, overlaying each piece so that it balances on the ones below it.
 Use the largest pieces on the bottom and the smallest on top.
 When choosing your location to build the fire, keep in mind nearby objects, but also keep an eye out for low-hanging branches overhead.
 The Lifestrike fire starter is just a $0.01 and waterproof.
 Grab it here.

 5. Identify Which “Luxury” Camping Gear in Worth Bringing

 Once you’ve created some much-needed space by cutting down on needless stuff, you can work in some “luxury” camping goods that will add exponential value to your trip.
 Water shoes, insect repellant candles and clothing, and a durable hammock will all make your family much more comfortable on your trip.